 King's Cross Station first opened in 1852, with the Great Northern Hotel opening just a few years later.

-The current station mixes renovated industrial Victorian architecture with modern and contemporary styles.
+King's Cross mixes simple, industrial Victorian architecture with modern and contemporary styles.
 Features include platforms, concourses, departure boards, retail, high-level walkways and balconies.

 London King's Cross Station

-Within M25 area, Arches, Iconic landmarks, Stations, Victorian
+Within M25 area, Arches & tunnels, Iconic landmarks, Stations, Victorian